tttp/dxid/README.md

 # 🆔 display primary keys the way humans and developers prefer

-In your database, most of the tables have a primary key to give each record a unique number (sequence starting at 1).
+In your database, most of the tables have a primary key to give each record a unique id (sequence starting at 1).
 It's used to establish relationships between tables, enforce data integrity, and optimize query performance.
 Your computer loves it.

-However, when we use that primary key as a (visible) identifier, like your customer number, your account id, your product key... on base 10 (the normal way to write numbers) we end up with very long numbers in your documents, apps and urls.
-Humans and developers don't love it: it's easy to mistype, its length changes every 10 and might break your layout and it makes long and hard to share urls.
+However, when we use this primary key as a (visible) identifier, eg. a customer number, an account id or product key... and encode it on base 10 (the normal way to write numbers), we end up with very long numbers in your pages, apps and urls.
+Humans and developers don't love it: it's prone to mistyping, it length changes every 10 and might break your layout and it makes urls long and hard to share.

-To prevent errors, long numbers like credit cards, social insurance numbers, IBANs and many country ID numbers add an extra check digit (the checksum).
+To prevent errors, long numbers like credit cards, IBANs and many country ID numbers add an extra check digit (the checksum).
 It catches most typos, but makes a long number even longer.

-**dxid** is a _display_ format that is more compact than displaying your id as number while containing a checksum to prevent any errors when as developers we type this id.
+**dxid** _/dik.sid/_ is a format to _display and communicate_ ids that is more compact than base 10 while containing a checksum to prevent any errors.

 for instance (using the cli):

     $npx dxid 1984 -> bc8b
     $npx dxid 1234567898765432 -> 2cfd4z8v7jf2

-It can be displayed where you would display the number, can be used in a url (without needing url encoding) or as as filename (eg. for a cache).
+It can be displayed instead of the number, can be used in a url (without needing url encoding) or as as filename (eg. for a cache).
+Of course, you shouldn't change how your key is stored in your db.

 This repository contains an implementation in javascript with no dependency that can be used either as a library or as a cli, and you are encouraged to implement it in your favourite language.

 ## usage
+add it to your project

+    $npm install dxid

+and use it to stringify or parse

     import { stringify, parse } from "dxid";
+    // const { stringify, parse } = require('dxid'); // if cjs on node
     console.log(stringify(1984)); // bc8b
     console.log(parse("bc8b")); // 1984
     console.log(parse("cb8b")); // throw RangeError